 - Be sure to include the address in exactly the same format each time you reference your company online.

 - Become active in how you obtain and represent review data.

 What part do reviews play for local SEO?

 Since Google’s Venice update in early 2012, organic search results have become, and continue to be, increasingly blended to return information on local companies, places and services.

 One of the key objectives of the Venice update was to remove an over reliance on location based modifiers as part of a complete search query.
 This over reliance has been achieved in part, by placing more emphasis on the location of the user via geo-targeting, often based on IP addresses and GPS signals.

 The search engines also rely on a varied range of signals, one of which is the quantity and authority of reviews which are left by customers online.
 Other signals will of course include the content of the website, the websites link profile and its popularity.

 Where should your customers leave reviews about your company?

-Prompting your customers to leave reviews about your company on your Google+ Local page should be your first priority.
+Prompting your customers to leave reviews about your company in the Google search results page should be your first priority.

-Try to make it simple for your customers to leave reviews – if you have a database of email addresses, filter out the customers who have a Google Mail account and point them in the direction of your Google + Local company page.
-Reviews left from people with an active user account and Google + profile are likely to appear more authoritative.
+Try to make it simple for your customers to leave reviews – if you have a database of email addresses, filter out the customers who have a Google Mail account and point them in the direction of your Google search results company page.
+Reviews left from people with an active user account profile are likely to appear more authoritative.